ta275/ECE4960_SP19/H1/README.md

-# Homework 2: Differentiation in Local Analysis
+# H1: Differentiation in Local Analysis

 This directory contains the implementation of differentiation of a quadratic function and a cubic function.